darkcom109/Celestegrity/README.md

 🧩 Easy to Customize — Perfect starting point for future expansion or redesigns.

-🧰 Built With
+## 🧰 Built With

 HTML5 — Semantic and accessible structure.

 CSS3 — Modern styling with custom variables and media queries.

-(No external frameworks used — 100% hand-crafted code.)
+Bootstrap5 - Classes and advanced styling